 Genius ERP: ready out-of-the-box for custom manufacturing.

-Many common ERP systems for the manufacturing industry are designed with series production and assembly line in mind.
+Many ERP systems for the manufacturing industry are designed with series production and assembly line in mind.
 But in a custom manufacturing environment, nothing can be described as ‘series’.
 There are a higher number of chances for slowdowns, drops in communication and errors that come with first batch production.

-The custom manufacturing industry is expected to take on increasing orders as mass customization become a reality.
+Over the next decade, the custom manufacturing industry is expected to take on more orders and grow, as mass customization becomes a reality.
 The challenge in 2018 is how to fabricate increasingly complex products without seeing costs multiply and confusion or overruns set in.

 Mechanical engineers handle designs headed for production, therefore custom manufacturers need an ERP that integrates a CAD system with planning functions for your different departments.
 Genius ERP CAD2BOM supports costing, procurement and production planning by seamlessly transforming designs into BOMs, saving employee time and reducing errors in the production process.

 When it comes to Inventory requirements, a greater and more efficient forecasting and procurement system can be put in place that corresponds with reality, even in dynamic modes of production.

 As anyone who has ever worn a shirt can tell you, one size fits all doesn't necessarily fit right!
 As a custom manufacturer you need an ERP that fits you, and that has the right features and functionalities to support your unique business needs.